SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 a 10\|b 20\|potion 10\|c 30\|chest 10\|chest 1000\|d 50\|chest 1000
 [/input]
 [output]
-You slew a.
+You have slayed an a.
-You slew b.
+You have slayed a b.
-You healed for 10 hp.
+10 health points restored.
 Current health: 80 hp.
-You slew c.
+You have slayed a c.
 You found 10 bitcoins.
 You found 1000 bitcoins.
 You died!
 Killed by d.